oslabs-beta/SkaleSafe/ELECTRON.md

 </p>

-<p> Use the following command to run the electron version of the app
+<p> Use the following command to run the electron version of the app (currently only available for MacOS users)

    ```sh
    npm run elec